obonaventure/mmtp-book/quic.rst

 Security keys
 -------------

 We can now discuss how QUIC leverages TLS 1.3 to negotiate the security keys that are used to authenticate and encrypt the packets exchanged over a connection.
 As shown in :numref:`fig-quic-handshake`, a QUIC connection starts with the exchange of four frames which can be carried in four or more packets.
 The first packet sent by the client contains the ``ClientHello`` TLS record.
 The ``ClientHello`` contains the information required to derive the session keys using Diffie-Hellman or a similar protocol.
 TLS 1.3 supports both finite field Diffie-Hellman and Elliptic Curve Diffie-Hellman :cite:`rfc8446`.
 The ``ClientHello`` message also contains TLS or QUIC parameters that the client proposes to use during the connection.
 The ``TLS Server Hello`` returned by the server contains the certificate that enables the client to validate the server's identity and the information required to determine the Diffie-Hellman keys.
 Using these keys, the server also encrypts the ``TLS Encrypted Extensions`` message that contains the TLS and QUIC parameters that the server has selected based on the ones proposed in the ``ClientHello``.
-The server also constructs that ``Finished`` message that contains a message authentication code computed over the entire TLS handshake.
+The server also constructs the ``Finished`` message that contains a message authentication code computed over the entire TLS handshake.
 This message is encrypted and authenticated using the session keys derived from the Diffie-Hellman keys.
-The client and the server recompute the hash of the entire handshake and verify both ``Finished`` message.
+The client and the server recompute the hash of the entire handshake and verify both ``Finished`` messages.
 If one of these messages is incorrect, this indicates that either the key has not been correctly derived or that some of the TLS messages have been tampered.
 In these situations, the QUIC connection is terminated with an error message.
 The simplified TLS handshake used by QUIC is illustrated in :numref:`fig-quic-tls-handshake`.
 The TLS messages shown in italics are encrypted using the session keys.

 .. _fig-quic-tls-handshake: